a-kuz/big-auth/README.md

 # BIG Auth - Cloudflare Workers Implementation

 <small>text was written by GPT</small>

-This repository contains the Cloudflare Workers implementation of the BIG Auth application.
-It's designed to support the authentication and messaging functionalities of the BIG Messenger application.
-Instead of using Node.js, this project leverages Cloudflare Workers, Durable Objects, and WebSockets to provide scalable and efficient serverless infrastructure.
+This repository hosts the Cloudflare Workers implementation of the BIG Auth application, designed to support authentication and messaging for the BIG Messenger app.
+Utilizing Cloudflare Workers, Durable Objects, and WebSockets, it provides a scalable and efficient serverless infrastructure instead of relying on Node.js.

 ## Table of Contents